apereo/cas/cas-server-documentation/installation/RADIUS-Authentication.md

 ---

 # RADIUS Authentication
-RADIUS support is enabled by only including the following dependency in the Maven WAR overlay:
+RADIUS support is enabled by only including the following dependency in the WAR overlay:

 ```xml
 <dependency>